LeoSum8/CS-control/README.md

 # CS-control
 A GUI for controlling CS 1.6 servers with RCON.
+(WIP, no changes as of now)

 ![](https://i.imgur.com/z5E6Uhx.png)
 *Main window*